Peakhurst

-Peakhurst is a suburb in Southern Sydney, or the St George Area, in the state of New South Wales, Australia 21 kilometres south-west of the Sydney central business district.
-Peakhurst is in the local government area of the Georges River Council.
+Peakhurst is a suburb in Southern Sydney, or the St George Area, in the state of New South Wales, Australia.
+It is located 21 kilometres South of the Sydney central business district and is in the local government area of the Georges River Council.

 Peakhurst has a western border on Salt Pan Creek, on the Georges River.
 Peakhurst Heights is a separate suburb to the south, which is bordered by Boggywell Creek and Lime Kiln Bay, on the Georges River.
 Peakhurst Heights is sometimes still considered to be part of 'Peakhurst' by some residents of the area.

 History

 Peakhurst was named after landholder John Robert Peake, who bought 10 acres of land near the junction of the present Forest Road and Henry Lawson Drive in 1838.
 He gave a block of land on which the Wesleyan Church was built in 1855.

 The area was originally part of an 1808 land grant to Captain John Townson.
 John Robert Peake bought his land from William Hebblewhite in 1838.
 School Inspector Huffer suggested that Peake's name be used to name the suburb when the public school was founded in 1871.
 The post office opened in 1885.

 The first industry in the area was timber-cutting, due to the surrounding natural forests being thick with a variety of woods, especially turpentine.
 The timber was carted to Sydney by bullock teams.

 As the land was cleared, orchardists followed the timber-cutters.